iamrachit/Practice-Python/README.md

 Their are categorized to be of 2 types;

-1. Built In Functions -
+1. Built In Functions - A predefined function that we simply call as per our utility, for example print().

+list of all the built in function -  https://docs.python.org/3/library/functions.html

-2. Custom Functions -
+2. Custom Functions - A user defined function which is defined as per the needed functionality.